App (file format): App Pack and HAP files

-HarmonyOS apps are distributed as a software package file known as the App Pack or the App file, suffixed with .app, which is analogous to other software packages such as apk used by the Android operating system, msi in Microsoft Windows, or a Debian package in Debian-based operating systems.
+HarmonyOS apps are distributed as a software package file known as the App Pack or the App file, suffixed with .app, which is analogous to other software packages such as apk used by the Android operating system, msi in Microsoft Windows, or a deb package in Debian-based operating systems.

 To make a HarmonyOS app, a software development tool such as DevEco Studio is required to code and pack HarmonyOS Ability Package (HAP) and associated files into an app package.

 The HAP files may consist of resources, third-party libraries and configuration files.
 They are classified into two types of modules, i.e., entry and feature.
 The entry type of the HAP files is the main module and must be included into an app package, while the feature type of the HAP files is additional modules for implementing the features of the apps.

 Moreover, an App file that contains different builds and specifications optimized for the various devices may contain more than one HAP file of the entry type.

 Historically, the development of the HAP format has gone through two phases.
-The first stage, after decompression, there was a non-executable APK as the program entrance to connect with AOSP file libraries of binaries to interact with AOSP base of HarmonyOS 2.0 API 6, which is caused by the imperfect ecology of the early development of the new app file format during dual framework of OpenHarmony L3-L5 that consists of EMUI Android base convergence.
+The first stage, after decompression, there was a non-executable APK as the program entrance to connect with AOSP file libraries of binaries to interact with AOSP base of HarmonyOS 1.0.1 with API 5 for TVs and HarmonyOS 2.0 with API 6 for phones and tablets, which is caused by the imperfect ecology of the early development of the new app file format during dual framework of OpenHarmony L3-L5 that consists of EMUI Android base convergence.
 During early app development, third party developers facilitated development for mixed packaging of APK and HAP.
 Since introduction of HAR libraries on HarmonyOS 3.1 API 9 with ArkUI declarative programming framework and ArkTS evolved from eTS on 3.0, as primary programming language replacing Java binaries in the second stage of HAP, APKs was eliminated after decompression on HarmonyOS 3.1 Developer Preview API 9 Stage model Ability, and HAP cannot be converted into APKs by simple unpacking and packaging, therefore HAP file format is not a casing of the APK.

 Prior to packing into an App Pack, HAP files are allowed to run directly on a real device or an emulator for developers to debug and verify the apps during the development phase.

 After development, the apps containing signature information can be distributed to different devices with AppGallery Connect, a tool kit of services for creation, development, distribution and maintenance of an app.